a-choi/fetch-challenge-points-service/README.md

    - Alternatively, `mvn spring-boot:run`

-5) Access service exposed at `http:localhost:8080/points/user` with an HTTP client
+5) Accessing the service:
+   - Any HTTP client request to `http:localhost:8080/points/user`
+   - For HTTP methods / request specifications, please view `http://localhost:8080/demo` containing API documentation
    - Alternatively you can use the [OpenAPI](https://swagger.io/docs/specification/about/) integration in-browser to test the API
-      - (OpenAPI describes this service in an interactive UI)
-      - Navigate to `http://localhost:8080/demo` to access
+      - Navigate to `http://localhost:8080/demo` to send requests from interactive UI

 5) CTRL + C to quit